illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2018-03-18-board-of-commissioners-meeting/01.agenda/agenda.md

 ===

-# I. CALL TO ORDER
+# CALL TO ORDER

-# II.
-CONSENT CALENDAR
+# CONSENT CALENDAR

-## A. Approval of the February 15, 2018, Regular Meeting Minutes
+## Approval of the February 15, 2018, Regular Meeting Minutes

-## B. February Financial Statement
+## February Financial Statement

-# III.
-MANAGER’S REPORT
+# MANAGER’S REPORT

-# IV.
-View the Future Presentation
+# View the Future Presentation

-# V. OLD BUSINESS
+# OLD BUSINESS

-## A. Port’s Bond Measure Information Mailing
+## Port’s Bond Measure Information Mailing

-## B. Use of Lot behind Office
+## Use of Lot behind Office

-# VI.
-NEW BUSINESS
+# NEW BUSINESS

-## A. Reappointment of Linda Erickson to the Budget Committee
+## Reappointment of Linda Erickson to the Budget Committee

-## B. Budget Process
+## Budget Process

-## C. Approval of Memorial Bench Application
+## Approval of Memorial Bench Application

-# VII.
-COMMISSIONERS’ COMMENTS
+# COMMISSIONERS’ COMMENTS

-# VIII.
-ADJOURNMENT
+# ADJOURNMENT